Private Wealth Solutions Venture Capital & Growth Fund

 Certain investments in the Fund are illiquid making it difficult to sell these securities and possibly requiring the Fund to sell at an unfavorable time or price.
 The value of certain Fund investments, in particular non-traded investment vehicles, will be difficult to determine and the valuations provided will likely vary from the amounts the Fund would receive upon sale or disposition of its investments.

+General Risks of Venture Capital and Growth Investments.
 Some of the companies in which venture capital funds invest, directly or indirectly, will not perform as expected.
 Business risks may be more significant in smaller Portfolio Funds or those that are embarking on a build-up or operating turnaround strategy.

+Early-Stage Companies Risk.
 Early-stage companies may never obtain necessary financing, may rely on untested business plans, may not be successful in developing markets for their products or services, and may remain an insignificant part of their industry, and as such may never be profitable.
 Stocks of early-stage companies may be less liquid, privately traded and more volatile and speculative than the securities of larger companies.

-The Fund’s net asset value may fluctuate in response to, among other things, various market and economic factors related to the markets in which the Portfolio Funds invest and the financial condition and prospects of issuers in which the Portfolio Funds invest.
-The success of the Fund depends upon the ability of the Portfolio Fund Managers to develop and implement strategies that achieve their investment objectives.
-The Portfolio Fund Managers could materially alter their investment strategies from time to time without notice to the Fund.
+Risks Pertaining to Investments in Portfolio Funds.
+The Fund's net asset value may fluctuate due to market conditions, economic factors, and the financial condition and prospects of issuers in which the Portfolio Funds invest.
+The success of the Fund depends upon the ability of the Portfolio Fund Managers to develop and implement strategies that achieve their investment objectives, and they could materially alter their investment strategies from time to time without notice to the Fund.
 There can be no assurance that the Portfolio Fund Managers will be able to select or implement successful strategies or achieve their respective investment objectives.
-Most of the Portfolio Funds in which the Fund invests are not subject to the provisions of the 1940 Act.
-The securities of the Portfolio Funds in which the Fund invests or plans to invest will generally be illiquid.
+Most of the Portfolio Funds are not governed by the1940 Act, and the securities in which the Fund invests or plans to invest will generally be illiquid.

+Co-Investment Risks.
 The Fund’s investment portfolio will include co-investments, which are indirect investments in the equity of private companies, alongside private equity funds and other private equity firms via special purpose vehicles.
 There can be no assurance that the Fund will be given co-investment opportunities, or that any specific co-investment offered to the Fund would be appropriate or attractive to the Fund in the Adviser’s judgment.

 Diversification does not guarantee a profit or protect against loss in a declining market.

 PINE Distributors LLC is the distributor of the Hamilton Lane Venture Capital and Growth Fund.
-Hamilton Lane Advisors, LLC. is the investment adviser to the Hamilton Lane Venture Capital and Growth Fund.
+Hamilton Lane Advisors, LLC is the investment adviser to the Hamilton Lane Venture Capital and Growth Fund.
 PINE Distributors LLC is not affiliated with Hamilton Lane Advisors, LLC.
 Learn more about PINE Distributors LLC at FINRA' BrokerCheck.